 Composition and Materials

-Both collections have identical 18/10 stainless steel cooking surface.
+Both collections have identical 18/10 stainless steel cooking surfaces.
 The construction is incredibly stable, non-reactive, and durable, which is why the pans last regardless of the frequency of use.

 The stain resistance feature makes it easy to use and clean.
 Still, the exterior is constructed using 18/0 stainless steel.
 You can use this kitchenware on any induction cooktop.
 The aluminum core is bonded between the stainless steel layers on both.